ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 - Search for users in the Chat page and select the target
 - Click an existing conversation preview in the left-side chat list of the Chat page

-When a target user is selected, the client sends a request to `/chats/{username}` to either create or retrieve the chat room with the target:
+When a target user is selected, the client sends a `PUT /api/chats/{username}` request to either create or retrieve the chat room with the target:
 - If the chat room already exists, the server responds with `200 OK` and returns the existing chat
 - If no chat room exists, the server creates a new one and responds with `201 Created`
 - If the target has blocked the user, the UI prevents discovering or selecting that user, so this case does not occur in the normal flow